Quickly Fix ‘100% Disk Usage’ Issue With Simple Steps

 2. Temporarily turn off the Windows search & superfetch services

 Open up the command prompt as an administrator and type the following commands to stop these services temporarily.
 Some times Windows search service stuck in the loop, so to escape from this situation you need to stop these services.
 Then start these services again.

 net stop "windows search" net stop prefetch net start "windows search" net start prefetch

 Sometimes disk defrag can also cause the 100% disk usage error.
-Specially when you are using a SSD and in task scheduler a defrag task is scheduled.
+Specially when you are using a SSD and in task scheduler a defrag task is in schedule.
 So disable the Disk defragmentation task by turning it off.
 Below steps will help you to do this.

 - Search for defrag and open the application Defragment and Optimize Drives.

 - Select the drive for which you want to turn off the defrag task and click on the Turn off.